Utagawa Toyokuni: Biography

+Among Toyokuni's most significant achievements in this field was the series Yakusha butai no sugata-e ("Actors on Stage"), comprising more than fifty multicoloured prints of full-length actor portraits published from 1794 by the Edo publisher Izumiya Ichibei; the series predates the celebrated actor portraits produced by Sharaku, whose own work in the genre began in May 1794.
+Over the course of his career Toyokuni produced close to three thousand woodblock prints, including more than ninety print series.

 In his actor prints, like Sharaku, one sees the real subject; but his prints merely portrayed what he saw, unlike Sharaku who exaggerated those aspects he saw as the most key.
 It is said of Toyokuni's prints that they recreate exactly what one would see on stage; they show actors acting, not merely just pictures of actors.
 Together, these characteristics made Toyokuni's prints far more popular among theatre-goers than Sharaku's, although history has come to judge Sharaku the keener observer and greater artist.

 His popularity and prolific output may in part have been his undoing, though.
 From 1803 through 1817, his work became more static, even as it became more popular.
 He continued to produce large quantities of prints, but the quality as a rule did not match that of his earlier days.
 Occasional prints from this period, however, show his old brilliance.

 He died in Edo in 1825, surrounded by many of his pupils.